1950

 The insertion of a very clear block brings an additional luminosity.
 Rothko will sometimes re-use this characteristic so that the viewer wraps himself more completely in the picture.
 Perceived as a floating skylight, this dazzling block makes the real position of the canvas disappear, reinforcing the feeling of an "unknown space" in the wording used by the artist.

-White Center, oil on canvas 206 x 141 cm, was sold for $ 73M including premium by Sotheby's on May 15, 2007, lot 31, the highest price recorded at that time for a post-war painting.
+White Center, oil on canvas 206 x 141 cm, was sold for $ 73M by Sotheby's on May 15, 2007, lot 31, the highest price recorded at that time for a post-war painting.
 It was purchased at that auction by the Royal Family of Qatar.

 In 1949 the block ceases to be a support for a pseudo-calligraphic message.
 Each element reaches its own purity without becoming monochrome : the meticulous application of colors brings an infinite variation, in particular at the borders of each block.
 Most of his compositions are in vertical format.
 Rothko does not yet have a studio : he works in his apartment and the dimensions of the canvases remain small.